Khadim Ali

-Khadim Ali (Urdu: خادم علی, born 1978) is an Australian painter of Afghan descent, a member of the Hazaras ethnic group.
+Khadim Ali (Urdu: خادم علی, born in Queta, Pakistan, 1978) is an Australian painter of Afghan descent, a member of the Hazara ethnic group.

 Early life and education

 Khadim Ali was born in 1978 in the Pakistani city of Quetta to a family of refugees from Bamiyan Province in Afghanistan, who belonged to the Hazara ethnic minority.
 He grew up in Pakistan close to the Afghanistan border.As a child he was exposed to the beauty of Ferdowsi's Persian epic 10th-century poetic work Shahnameh (Book of Kings), which his grandfather sung, and the miniature paintings that illustrated it.

 He studied Mughal miniature painting at the National College of Arts in Lahore, and calligraphy at Tehran University in Iran.

 Career

 After being a guest artist at the Fukuoka Asian Art Museum in Fukuoka, Japan in 2006, in 2010 Ali moved to Sydney, Australia.
 In 2012 he graduated with a master's degree in arts from the University of New South Wales.